Dev-Clair/ahia/tour service/tourAPI/README.md

 ## Overview

-The ahia Tour Service API is a robust backend service designed to manage real estate tour bookings and appointments on the ahia marketplace platform.
-It provides endpoints for creating, retrieving, updating, and deleting tours, as well as specialized endpoints for booking realtors and rescheduling tours.
-This API ensures idempotency, uses transactions, and supports features like pagination and geospatial queries.
+The ahia Tour Service API is a robust backend service designed to manage real estate tour bookings and realtor appointments on the ahia marketplace platform.
+As a standalone service, it facilitates tours on listings with lease or sell type product offerings.
+It provides endpoints for creating, retrieving, updating, and deleting tours.
+The tour API ensures idempotency, uses transactions, and supports features like filtering, sorting, field selection and pagination.
 Authorization and authentication is enabled by an identity server which manages user account and permissions.

 ## Table of Contents